 Monocrome Screw-Fit 41 mm Bottom Bracket for replacement and upgrade of press-fit BB86 and BB92 bottom brackets.
-Designed and engineered here at Shockcraft to solve fitment, creaking and bearing life issues.
+Designed and engineered by Shockcraft's engineer to solve fitment, creaking and bearing life issues.

 Takes standard 6805 bearings with plastic caps.
 Optional Big Steel bearings with rubber gaskets for those who don't like plastic.

 Bearings available in Chromium Steel, Stainless Steel or Ceramic Hybrid.

 Fully rebuildable and upgradable.
 Spare parts available here.